Lynne Whitehead

-Lynne Maria Whitehead (born 1973) is an English international lawn bowler.
+Lynne Maria Bowen (nee Whitehead) (born 1973) is an English international lawn bowler.

 Bowls career

 She was born in 1973 and won the bronze medal in the pairs with Amy Gowshall at the 2002 Commonwealth Games in Manchester.

 In 2007 she won the triples gold medal at the Atlantic Bowls Championships.

-She bowls for the Norfolk Bowling Club and has won four English National titles (the 2006 triples and 2006 fours and the junior singles in 1994 & 1998).
-She subsequently won the 2007 triples and fours at the British Isles Bowls Championships.
+She bowled for the Norfolk Bowling Club until 2003 and has won six English National titles (the 2006 triples and 2006 fours and the junior singles in 1994 & 1998).
+The 2009 Pairs with Jeannie Baker and 2011 Champion of Champions Singles.
+She subsequently won the 1995 Junior singles and 2007 triples and fours at the British Isles Bowls Championships.

+She won the World Indoor Mixed Pairs in 2003 with Tony Allcock.